karcot1/dataform_deployment_sample/README.md

 **Adding new subject areas**

 Adding new steps to your DAG is also a straightforward process - the workflow itself can be created in SQLX files using Dataform.
-Like the existing build, ensure that all files in this new workflow have a tag in their config file that ties them together.
+Like the existing build, ensure that all files in this new workflow have a tag in their config block that ties them together.

 Once the workflow is complete and has been tested locally, it can be integrated into your overall build by adding a new YAML file that follows the same structure as the existing ones, and creating a new Cloud Build trigger.